Skip to main content

 The Top 5 Ways Benefits Professionals Can Improve Next Year’s Open Enrollment Process – Starting Today!

-The paint has hardly dried on the 2023 plan year’s open enrollment, but it’s not too early to take stock of the things that can be done to make next year even better!
-After all, the pains and frustrations associated with this most recent OE season are still fresh – so use them as inspiration to make your life easier next time around.
+For benefits professionals, it often feels like the paint has hardly dried on the the prior year’s open enrollment before you have to take stock of the things that can be done to make next year even better.
+But it’s never too early!
+After all, the pains and frustrations associated with this most recent OE season are still fresh – so use them as inspiration to make your life easier the next time around.
 Here’s a quick roundup of process-improving priorities:

 1. Leverage Data & Analytics